oliviajobradley/oliviajobradley.github.io/content/portfolio/magma-boy-and-hydro-girl.md

 For this project, we mainly used Pygame and Github for file management.

+My teammates for this project were Maya Sivanandan and Chris Allum.

 ### > [Github Repository](https://github.com/ctallum/MagmaBoy-and-HydroGirl-Game)
 ### > [Project Website](https://chrisallum.com/MagmaBoy-and-HydroGirl-Game/)